-In the background of the manager's office in the motel you'll notice a familiar lamp - now we can't confirm if this a nod to Luxo Jr., but it does look very referential - don't you think?
+In the background of the manager’s office in the motel, you’ll notice a familiar lamp – now we can’t confirm if this is a nod to Luxo Jr., but it does look very referential – don’t you think?

 If you think that Combat Carl’s attire looks familiar, perhaps it’s because it mirrors almost exactly to the wardrobe of Arnold Schwarzenegger’s character in the film Predator (a film which also stars Carl Weathers – the voice of Combat Carl).

 If you look closely you may notice a familiar character on Bonnie’s t-shirt, DJ Blu-Jay from Pixar’s Small Fry Toy Story toon (also directed by Angus MacLane).